Bilal-69-J/Quiz-Management-System/README.md

 1. Clone the repository:
 git clone https://github.com/Bilal-69-J/Quiz-Management-System.git

-2.Create a MySQL database and import the SQL file.
+2. Create a MySQL database and import the SQL file.

-3.Configure database credentials in db.properties.
+3. Configure database credentials in db.properties.

-4.Run MainApp.java from your IDE.
+4. Run MainApp.java from your IDE.

 ----